SimpleXBelief56/SimpleXFortAPI/README.md

 # SimpleXFortAPI

-Python Based Fortnite API Console
+Python Based Fortnite API Console  \n
-Compatible with
+Compatible with \n
-  Windows 10 {Python 2.7}
+  Windows 10 {Python 2.7} \n
-  Linux {Python 2.7 / Not Tested Yet!}
+  Linux {Python 2.7 / Not Tested Yet!} \n

- Installation:
+ Installation: \n
-  -> Download as Zip / Git Clone to Directory
+  -> Download as Zip / Git Clone to Directory \n
-  -> Open Terminal inside of SimpleXFortnite Folder
-  -> run "python install.py"
+  -> Open Terminal inside of SimpleXFortnite Folder \n -> run "python install.py" \n
-  -> once installation is done, the API will be runned
+  -> once installation is done, the API will be runned \n

- Thanks to https://fortniteapi.com/ for the JSON API Thanks to SimpleXTeam for the teamwork
+ Thanks to https://fortniteapi.com/ for the JSON API \n Thanks to SimpleXTeam for the teamwork